 Michigan-based Blake’s Hard Cider got in the light-cider game in 2019, and recently gave its line of Lite Ciders a snazzy refresh.
 The new variety pack comes with four flavors in slim cans: melon, mimosa, strawberry kiwi and apple.
 Each one is made with homegrown apples from Blake’s farm, and sports just 100 calories, 1 gram of sugar, 4 carbs and 5% ABV.
 No artificial sweeteners here!
 Find Blake’s Lite Ciders at a shop near you or order online.

 After watching the seltzer category explode, Citizen Cider decided to go after a piece of the action.
 Their research into the industry revealed that there were few, if any, hard seltzers made with quality ingredients, and Citizen took this as a challenge to create a better product made from locally sourced real fruit.
 Working with Aqua ViTea, a neighboring kombucha company, Citizen starts with its hard cider and breaks it into pieces with a separation cone (science!), and reformulates the cider-derived alcohol with carbonated water.
 Pretty cool, right?
-There are three flavors to explore: Apple All Day, Ginger-Infused, and Lemon Spritz.
+There are four flavors to explore: Apple All Day, Ginger-Infused, Hibiscus Lime and Lemon Spritz.
 Each one is 5% AVB, contains 100 calories and 1 gram of sugar.
-These were released in summer 2020 in Vermont and will be hitting other markets soon.
 Use Citizen’s Cider Finder to locate a retailer near you!

 Summer 2020 also saw the release of Idaho-based Meriwether Cider‘s first foray into light ciders, which they’re calling Meri Spritzers.
 We learned during our Cider School session about cider seltzers, which was led by Molly Leadbetter (Meriwether’s owner), that their team did a lot of R&D to figure out the exact right formula that would provide a great flavor, stay under the 100 calorie mark, and appeal to cider drinkers and seltzer-lovers, alike.
-The ingredients are listed right on the label — cider, fruit juice and purified water — Meriwether’s first two flavors are lemon ginger (zippy, dry and bright) and raspberry (just a touch sweeter, but still juicy and crisp).
+The ingredients are listed right on the label — cider, fruit juice and purified water — Meriwether’s two current flavors are Blueberry Lemon and Blood Orange.
 Both contain 4.60% alcohol and 100 calories.
 Although Meriwether doesn’t have a large distribution footprint outside of Idaho, you can now shop for their ciders online.

 Asheville, NC-based Noble Ciders has its own line of hard cider spritzers that come in four culinary-inspired flavors, each one more delicious-sounding than the last: Orange & Jasmine Tea, Lime & Hibiscus, Grapefruit & Citra, and Lemon & Elderflower.
 Each one is made with fresh-pressed local apples and real ingredients, coming in at 4% ABV and only 99 calories with no added sugar.
 Shop online to pick up a few four-packs for your warm-weather outdoor adventures!

 Seattle Cider‘s new Sparkling series, in colorful, retro-inspired cans, are this industry stalwart’s take on the seltzer craze.
 Just like their ciders, each seltzer flavor is crafted from fresh-pressed Washington Apples, along with water and a touch of sugar.
 These sparklers do contain natural flavors and essences, but they are balanced and tasty, with 94 calories, 2 grams sugar, 2 grams carbs and 4.2% ABV.
-The three flavors are Blood Orange, Meyer Lemon and Papaya Pride.
-For every can of Papaya Pride sold, Seattle Cider is donating to a local LGBTQ community partner, through the GSBA, the largest LGBTQ Chamber of Commerce in North America!
+The three flavors are Blood Orange, Meyer Lemon and Papaya.
 Shop online to try Seattle Cider Sparkling Hard Cider for yourself!